 So you want to move to Ireland?

 The island of Ireland is comprised of 2 parts, the North which is part of the U.K and Ireland which is an independent republic.
 If you want to move to Ireland you need to understand a little about the country itself and if you have Irish ancestry how you can move to Ireland.
+We have been lucky enough to spend many months housesitting and traveling in Ireland and have fallen in love with areas from Tipperary to Dublin, you can read about some of our adventures by clicking on the links.

 If you were born in Ireland, the UK or in the EEA (The European Economic Area (EEA, comprises the member states of the European Union, Iceland, Liechtenstein and Norway) you have some claim on residency rights in Ireland.
 For example if you were born in Northern Ireland (officially the UK) you have automatic rights to live in or move to Ireland.
 UK citizens also have the right to move to Ireland without any conditions or restrictions.
 If you were born in the North of Ireland or your parents were you have automatic rights to reside in Ireland.
 If you were born outside of Ireland but your parents were born in Ireland again you have right to live in or move to Ireland.